JohnArcher/vscode-hollywood-mal/README.md

 Setting: `hollywood.exePath`

+In order to run and compile your Hollywood scripts you have to define the location of the Hollywood main program  on your computer.
+Although you could use the standard `Hollywood.exe` it makes more sense to use `Hollywood_Console.exe` which resists in the same folder.
+In the context of this extension the advantage of the Console version is that output like debug statements (`DebugPrint()`) or error messages (with console argument `-printerror`, see [the tasks.json example file](https://github.com/JohnArcher/vscode-hollywood-mal/blob/master/exampleFiles/tasks.json)) are send to the **Terminal panel** of Visual Studio Code - which increases the integrated experience - and not opened in a separate window or modal dialog.

 Normally this should be a **User** Setting (and not a Workspace Setting), so the executeable is defined globally for all your Hollywood projects.

 ![Configuration of hollywood.exePath in Settings](https://raw.githubusercontent.com/JohnArcher/vscode-hollywood-mal/master/media/configuration_exepath.png)

-Example *settings.json*: `"hollywood.exePath": "C:\\Program Files\\Hollywood\\Hollywood.exe"`
+Example *settings.json*: `"hollywood.exePath": "C:\\Program Files\\Hollywood\\Hollywood_Console.exe"`

 ### Define main file

 Setting: `hollywood.mainFile`

-Whether your Hollywood project consists of one or more files, you should define the main Hollwood file of your project.
+Whether your Hollywood project consists of one or more files, you should define the main Hollywood file of your project.
 This will help you compiling and running your project via Tasks (see below).

 This is a setting that should be defined as a Workspace Setting (so create a Worspace first if you haven't down it yet (`File` -> `Save Workspace as ...`)).